 Rupi is currently working as a Knowledge Broker at the Centre for Addiction and Mental Health in Toronto, Ontario, Canada.
 She has worked on various projects, including with children and adolescents as well as Aboriginal populations.
 Rupi is interested in working towards health security for marginalized individuals, developing innovative solutions through a multi-sectoral approach.
 She has an Honours Bachelor of Science with a major in Human Biology and minors in Sociology and Botany from the University of Toronto, a Doctor of Medicine degree from SABA University School of Medicine, and a Master’s of Public Health from Western University.
 In her spare time, Rupi loves baking, watching movies, travelling, working out at the gym and spending time with family and friends.

-Alex Kwok is a researcher at Arthritis Research Canada (ARC) base in Vancouver, BC where he leads a multi-province randomized controlled trial study evaluating the effectiveness of an online learning program to help people with inflammatory arthritis stay employed and to prevent work disability.
+Alex Kwok is a researcher at Arthritis Research Canada (ARC) based in Vancouver, BC where he leads a multi-province randomized controlled trial study evaluating the effectiveness of an online learning program to help people with inflammatory arthritis stay employed and to prevent work disability.
 Previously, he has worked in India and Cameroon on research projects related to health access and issues on water, sanitation, and hygiene (WASH).
 Alex is passionate about health equity, disease prevention and prediction (epidemiology), health system strengthening, and health policy.
 He obtained his Master in Global Health at Maastricht University and a Bachelor of Medical Laboratory Science at the University of British Columbia.
 In his spare time, Alex enjoys swimming, traveling, and catching up with friends and family.

 Yoshi is a program administrator with an AIDS service organization in Ontario, Canada.
 He began his career in clinical medicine in the People’s Republic of China and soon migrated to Canada where he found his passion in Public Health.
 Currently, Yoshi works to build the capacity of service providers and communities to better serve people who identify as two spirit and LGBTQ+.
 Using health equity, anti-oppressive and cultural humility lenses, he works with agencies and equity-seeking groups to expand their understanding of communities oppressed by our systems and structures.
 Equipped with a Master of Public Health (Western University), competencies in project management and over 10 years of community leadership, Yoshi looks forward to creating health equity gains with communities.